 5-02 50th Avenue at 5th Street

 This 2,500-square-foot enrichment center features a fully equipped gym and classroom area, and offers music, art, dance and sports classes, after-school and camps.
-The gym is available to the public for open play but the schedule varies.
-It's best to call ahead to confirm hours: 718-392-KIDS.
-Highlights include a huge rectangular trampoline, a climbing wall and lots of standard gym equipment.
-The cost is $12.50 per child but a you can buy a pack of 12 passes for $125.
+The gym is available to the public for open play on Sunday mornings for $20/per child, per session.

 Sensory City – Long Island City